BLun78/ETagMiddleware/README.md

     });
 }
 ```
+## Unittested
+The Code is unittestet.

 ## Vision
-I would develope more test for it.
+I would develope muche more test for it.
+Add more features for Cache-Controle-Dirictives with ETag.